-Any capability with its tag set to 1 that is loaded from memory has its EL-permission cleared and its capability level restricted to the authorizing capability's capability level if the authorizing capability does not grant EL-permission.
+Any capability with its tag set to 1 that is loaded from memory has its EL-permission cleared and its Capability Level (CL) restricted to the authorizing capability's Capability Level (CL) if the authorizing capability does not grant EL-permission.
 This permission is similar to the existing LM-permission, but instead of applying to the W-permission on the loaded capability it restricts the CL field.